Nevada’s First Consulate

 Louise de Vilmorin and Consul Henry Leigh Hunt have many descendents living in the US.

 Also in 1969, a young professor moved his family from Santa Barbara to the Huntridge neighborhood in Las Vegas.
 His youngest son attended his first school in Huntridge.
 He saw his first movie at the Huntridge Theater.
 On the streets of Huntridge he learned to ride a bicycle and to roller skate.

-Later he would move to Goodsprings, Nevada where Leigh Hunt’s first inquiries had been made, and spend summers on archaeological digs with his father in Overton, Nevada on land once owned by Leigh Hunt.
+Later he would spend summers on archaeological digs with his father in Overton, Nevada on land once owned by the Leigh Hunt syndicates.

 As a young man he would hike the mines of Eldorado Canyon, and explore the ruins of the Wilson Ranch at Pine Creek, where his mother had become a ranger.
 He would scuba dive in Lake Mead, where he spent many summer days.

 In October of 2010, he would be appointed by the son of Prince Rainier III and Princess Grace, HSH Prince Albert II of Monaco, to the post established by Henry Leigh Hunt: Honorary Consul of the Principality of Monaco in Las Vegas.
 Only then did he hear of his predecessor in the Consular post, Henry Leigh Hunt.

 - A Guide to the Records of Walter S. Hunsaker Collection No. 94-43 University of Nevada Reno Special Collections

 - Time Magazine, Sept 11, 1939 – Mining: Chosen Gold